 The door installation is now complete!
 Tomorrow I’ll paint the door.

 Overall this job required an afternoon to remove the old door and install the new door.
 We had the Therma-Tru door now for about 2 months and are very happy with it.

 Getting rid of the old door proved to be an unexpected challenge.
 The door was fine and would look great with a new coat of paint.
 I called Goodwill but they don’t take doors.
 My neighbor has rental properties and I offered it to him, but he didn’t need it.
 My garbage company said I needed to cut the door in half (it’s mostly glass!) for them to pick it up and the county landfill wanted to charge me $40 to drop it off.

-I thought, someone can reuse the door, so I left it standing against the front wall of vacant shopping center next to a heavily traveled road.
-The door was gone when I passed by later that day.
+I thought someone can reuse the old door, so I left it standing against the front wall of vacant shopping center next to a heavily traveled road.
+The door was gone when I drove by later that day.